 Where are the UWCs located ?

-Armenia, Bosnia and Herzegovina, Canada, China, Costa Rica, Germany, Hong Kong, India, Italy, the Netherlands, Norway, Singapore, Swaziland, UK and USA.
-Our 16th school, UWC Thailand opens its doors to students in 2016.
+Armenia, Bosnia and Herzegovina, Canada, China, Costa Rica, Germany, Hong Kong, India, Italy, the Netherlands, Norway, Singapore, Swaziland, UK, Thailand and USA.
+Our 17th school, UWC Tanzania opens its doors to students in 2019.

 Does each UWC offer a specialty or a focus area?